 - Make a photocopy of your insurance card front and back.

 - Download the Minor Authorization form to allow the health center to treat a student younger than 18.
+Parents or guardians will need to sign a patient financial agreement for their minor children.

 - Make a photocopy of your insurance card front and back (if you have one).